emjose/emjose/README.md

 • Text layers had transparent background layer and saved in PNG format.

-• Each text header was cropped with the same canvas width, making them responsive when uploaded into the README.
+• Each text header was cropped with the same canvas width (1555 pixels), making them responsive when uploaded into the README.

+• Alternatives to Photoshop: https://picsart.com/  and  https://www.canva.com/

  -->